Robin Marshall: Awards and honours

 In 1997, he was awarded the Max Born Medal and Prize by the German Physical Society.

-Published books
+Publications

 Marshall has published a comprehensive history of "Three Centuries of Manchester Physics", in five volumes, covering the scientific, cultural, social and political aspects of the evolution of the subject in the city and its immediate surroundings.

 In 2018, he published a book containing letters written mainly by physicists to the Nobel Prize winner William Lawrence Bragg during the first worlds war, providing fresh insight into the deeds and thoughts of scientists active in the front line of battle.

-In 2019, he published a definitive history of the discovery of transmutation in Manchester by Ernest Rutherford in 1919.
+In 2019, he published a history of the discovery of transmutation in Manchester by Ernest Rutherford in 1919.

 He has written one work of fiction "The Nobel Conspiracy".